Volunteer with Giant Pandas & Travel China | By The Dragon Trip

 Activities that aren’t included:

-• Bike Ride on Ming Dynasty Walls (Xian)
+• Bike ride on the City Walls (Xi’An)

 Room Upgrades